2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE TRIDESTRA

-Tell your doctor if you have ever had any of the following problems, before you start the treatment, as these may return or become worse during treatment with Tridestra.
+Talk to your doctor before starting the treatment if you have ever had any of the following problems, as these may return or become worse during treatment with Tridestra.
 If so, you should see your doctor more often for check-ups:

 - fibroids inside your womb

 - growth of womb lining outside your womb (endometriosis) or a history of excessive growth of the womb lining (endometrial hyperplasia)